NathanLawrence/quiz-generator/README.md

 Quiz Quartet was built to automate the process for generating a quiz so no developer has to be involved and write repetitive code!
 Check out the project at [http://quiz-generator.herokuapp.com](http://quiz-generator.herokuapp.com)

 ## Fork!
-This is a forked version of Vox's quiz generator.
-It's not totally done yet but it's functional.
+This is a forked version of robflaherty's for of Vox's quiz generator.
+To quote Rob:

+"It's not totally done yet but it's functional.
 Experiment, use with caution.
 This version:

 * Removes the hard coded references to the Vox brands' stylesheets and social usernames
 * Removes the Ruby dependencies so you can just run it as static files
 * Removes the quiz/flowchart JS and stylesheets from the generated embed code.

 This last change is sort of an architectural change to make the tool better suited for general, non-brand specific use.
-Instead of having the tool generate specific stylesheet and script file references, we can just include the CSS and JS in our application.
+Instead of having the tool generate specific stylesheet and script file references, we can just include the CSS and JS in our application."

 [Hosted version of the tool is here](http://robflaherty.github.io/quiz-generator/)